anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.rst

-**Dependencies** infrastructure and workload validation will rely upon test harnesses, test tools, and test suites provided by upstream projects, including OPNFV and CNF conformance.
+**Dependencies** infrastructure and workload validation will rely upon test harnesses, test tools, and test suites provided by upstream projects, including Anuket and CNF conformance.
 These upstream projects will be reviewed semi-annually to verify they are still healthy and active projects.
 Over time, the projects representing the conformance process may change, but test parity is required if new test suites are